ph4s3r/litecoinrunner/README.md

 ```

 ## 3
-With respect, I might need more definition what this task should really do.
+I apologise if the below sounds rejective towards the assignment, I might not understand the task, forgive me.

-The pipelines I worked with were built to mainly
+The pipelines I worked with (Teamcity and AzDo) were built to mainly

  - build java/scala project with maven/gradle
  - store binaries in an artifact store
  - build docker image, push it to a container registry
  - pull version-matching helm-charts stored in git repo
  - deploy kubernetes resources to all environments (qa/uat/prod) (later Azure DevTestLabs were integrated into Build pipelines to run automated and functional tests)
-	- even run some automated health checks, warming cache etc...
+ - even run some automated health checks, warming cache

-I was working such pipelines in Teamcity and AzDo.
-At this task I have difficulty understanding what
+ - etc...

-a locally fired up or online jenkins/gitlab environment could provide do anything like the above, other
+At present task I have difficulty making sense to work with anm adhoc jenkins/gitlab env
-than dissecting some bash script to maybe build the docker image / scan / deploy to k8s in 3 steps.
+Since I guess I would not be able to do anything like the above
-I`m sorry I did not want this to sound rejective towards the assignment.
+Other than dissecting my former bash scripts to build the docker image / scan / deploy to k8s in different steps, maybe adding some more steps.

 ## 5